Restricted maximum likelihood estimation in generalized linear mixed models: Numerical Study

-Of the four REML methods, TMB-REML arguably performed the worse with potential over/under correction for bias along with relatively large variability.
-Both PQL and PQL-REML generated smaller ranges of bias values, although these results must be interpreted cautiously due to the aforementioned convergence issues with these methods.
-Finally, for the off-diagonal parameter $\Sigma_{12}$, all unrestricted maximum likelihood methods, excluding PQL in Scenario 4, were prone to less bias.
-This is not surprising given in Scenarios 1 to 3 the true value of $\Sigma_{12}$ is zero.
-A similar pattern was observed for the four REML methods.
+Finally, for the off-diagonal parameter $\Sigma_{12}$, all unrestricted maximum likelihood methods, excluding PQL in Scenario 4 and HGLM which did not provide results for $\Sigma_{12}$, were prone to less bias; this is not surprising given in Scenarios 1 to 3 the true value of $\Sigma_{12}$ is zero.
+A similar pattern was observed for the four REML methods available for $\Sigma_{12}$, with PQL-REML being less effective than the other REML methods on average.

-In supplementary material {S.4}, we present results for the differences between each estimate and the profile likelihood estimates of $\bSigma$ computed at the true $\bbeta$ value; \cite{liao2002type} and \cite{bellio2011restricted} referred to these as the `ideal' estimate, on the grounds that it is the best possible estimator of the variance components one can obtain assuming no fixed effects need to be estimated.
-Regardless, results from these exhibit similar trends as in Figures \ref{fig:Sigma11BiasBinWRTtrueSigma}--\ref{fig:Sigma22BiasBinWRTtrueSigma}.
-The supplementary material also provides simulation results for the root mean squared error, and results for the estimation of the fixed effects $\bbeta$.
+In the supplementary material, we present results for the differences between each estimate and `exact' profile likelihood estimates of $\bSigma$ computed at the true $\bbeta$ value using the same Monte Carlo approach of DBC and DBC-REML. \cite{liao2002type} and \cite{bellio2011restricted} referred to these as the `ideal' estimates, on the grounds that they are the best possible estimators of the variance components one can obtain assuming the fixed effects are known.
+Results from these exhibit similar trends as in Figures \ref{fig:Sigma11BiasBinWRTtrueSigma}--\ref{fig:Sigma22BiasBinWRTtrueSigma}, only with different boxplot spreads.
+The supplementary material also provides simulation results for the root mean squared error, results for the estimation of the fixed effects $\bbeta$, and a summary of computational times.
+Consistent with findings in the literature \cite[e.g.,][]{lee2017generalized}, PQL tended to produce more biased estimates of $\bbeta$ than other approaches, in particular HGLMs.
+Meanwhile, the computational times for MPL-REML and DBC-REML were on the order of minutes to run on a personal laptop, as opposed to fractions of seconds for PQL-REML and TMB-REML and a few seconds for HGLM-REML, keeping in mind MPL-REML and DBC-REML were implemented using code accompanying journal articles, while the last three were run using established \textsf{R} packages.